-Neuro-linguistic Programming (NLP) and Eye-Accessing Cues (EACs)
+Neuro-linguistic Programming (NLP) and Eye-accessing Cues (EAC) by Jane Mauret

 Can Results Obtained in Historical Testing of the NLP-EAC Model be Duplicated in New Zealand 2012?